Does Cat Litter Attract Predators?

 Cat being petter by owner making him feel safe indoors

 The safest place for a cat is inside your home.
 This is especially true if you have potential cat predators in your area.
-There are other risks associated with allowing your cat to roam freely outside -

 • Car accidents